massoncheg/forgejo-docs/admin/actions.md

 deploy and configure both Forgejo and the Forgejo runner, it may be more convenient for it to generate a secret and share it with both.

-The `forgejo forgejo-cli register --secret <secret>` subcommand can be used to register the runner with the Forgejo instance and the `forgejo-runner create-runner-file --secret <secret>` subcommand can be used to configure the Forgejo runner with the credentials that will
+The `forgejo forgejo-cli actions register --secret <secret>` subcommand can be used to register the runner with the Forgejo instance and the `forgejo-runner create-runner-file --secret <secret>` subcommand can be used to configure the Forgejo runner with the credentials that will